sociomantic-tsunami/git-hub/man.rst

       used instead.

     \-b BASE, --base=BASE
       Branch (or git ref) you want your changes pulled into.
-If this option is not present, then the base branch is taken from the configuration `hub.pullbase` (or just **master** if that configuration is not present either).
+By default the tracking branch (`branch.<ref>.merge` configuration variable) is used or the configuration `hub.pullbase` if not tracking a remote branch.
+If none is present, it defaults to **master**.
 The repository to use as the base is taken from the `hub.upstream` configuration.

     \-c NAME, --create-branch=NAME
       Create a new remote branch with (with name **NAME**) as the real head for